 Another example would be alpacas that have dark trim.
 We have multiple alpacas that have brown fiber coats with black mixed into key areas of the body such as the eyes and nose.

 Just the opposite is also true.
 You can have a black or brown alpaca with a light overlay that looks like shading within the fiber.
 Adel was the first baby on our farm, and she is a light fawn with dark fawn spots.
 To make matters more complicated, her fiber color has an overlay.
 Her fiber ranges from light fawn to medium fawn, then you throw in her dark fawn spots.
 And what happens when you spin yarn from this type of coat?
 You end up with a yarn skein that isn’t light, medium, or dark fawn.
-It has its own unique color.
-And while I think this demonstrates the beauty of nature, a commercial processor would reject Adel’s fiber for its lack of uniformity.
+It has a unique color.
+And, while I think this demonstrates the beauty of nature, a commercial processor would reject Adel’s fiber for its lack of uniformity.
 Below is a photo of Adel’s yarn next to Ollie’s yarn.
 Both are considered light fawn.

-An interesting fact about alpaca fiber is that some alpacas can have their fiber color bleach in the sun.
+An interesting fact about alpaca fiber is that some alpacas can have their fiber color bleached in the sun.
 This doesn’t happen to all alpacas, but it does happen to some of the fiber coats.
 This bleaching doesn’t hurt the fiber or hamper the final product produced.
 What it will do is take a true black or bay black fiber coat and push it into a more brown coloring.
 The fiber is still considered black, however, the black isn’t the same color black you’d expect to see in a commercially dyed product.
-It becomes its own unique shade of black.
+It becomes its unique shade of black.